lighthouse for life

 Salim Khalil

-Dominion, IT Audit Manager
+Manager, IT Audit

 The beginning of lighthouse for life